-In the democratically accessible world we inhabit, it can sometimes feel overwhelming operating as a creative for a living.
-It can often feel everyone is having a go (and sometimes doing better than you), but does that make them a designer?
+It can sometimes feel overwhelming operating as a creative for a living.
+It can often feel like everyone is having a go (and sometimes doing better than you), perhaps especially now.
+But because someone makes things, does that make them a designer?
 Does that devalue what you do for a living?
 Does this even matter?

 Worry not.
 I’m here to tell you you’re still a designer, despite the plethora of new work posts and Behance barrages, you still qualify.
 Yes, you.
 Helpfully (and humorously) here are five signifying symptoms that usually mean you’re a designer.
 Who knows, you may not even know it…